Neil George Safety System

 Points one through three are done by the employee, and verified by the supervisor upon arrival to the workplace.
-The fourth step is safety discussion between the employee and the supervisor, while the fifth is a verification by the employee that he or she has the correct training, experience, and motivation to continue working safely.
-This is also verified by the supervisor prior to his or her leaving the workplace.
+The fourth step is a safety discussion between the employee and the supervisor, while the fifth is a verification by the employee that they have the correct training, experience, and motivation to continue working safely.
+This is also verified by the supervisor prior to their leaving the workplace.